-Note that this document is in line with Article 288(2)211 of the Belgian Federal Grid\Code, establishing a federal technical law for the management and access to the transmission grid of Conduct.
+Note that this document is in line with Article 211 of the Code of Conduct.
 This Article requests that the needs for balancing services other than the FCR shall be determined by the transmission system operator for the LFC block in accordance with Article 119.1 of the SOGL.
 The TSO shall communicate his evaluation method for those needs to the CREG for approval in accordance with Articles 6.3(e) and 119.2 of the SOGL.